stephenfuqua/stephenfuqua.github.io/_posts/2014/2014-08-06-unit-test-isolation-legacy.md

 ---
 layout: page
 title: Unit Test Isolation for Legacy .Net Code
 date: 2014-08-06
 comments: true
-tags: [unit-test, csharp]
+tags: [testing, csharp]
 ---

 Isolating code from dependencies is crucial for developing small, well-defined, easy-to-understand tests.
 And it is an absolute must when those dependencies call external resources, such as a database, filesystem, or heavy-duty component (e.g. for interacting with office docs).
 But how do you introduce isolation in new unit tests for legacy .Net code?
 Well, that depends... and I have a flow chart and brief notes to help you figure it out.